-Let's take a look at scratch/second.cc and add that code enabling us to be more specific.
-The file we provided used the EnablePcapAll methods of the helpers to enable pcap on all devices.
-We now want to use the more specific method, EnablePcap, which takes a node number and device number as parameters.
-Go ahead and replace the EnablePcapAll calls with the calls below.
+Let's take a look at scratch/mysecond.cc and add that code enabling us to be more specific. ns-3 helpers provide methods that take a node number and device number as parameters.
+Go ahead and replace the EnablePcap calls with the calls below.

-'''

-PointToPointHelper::EnablePcap ("second", p2pNodes.Get (0)->GetId (), 0); CsmaHelper::EnablePcap ("second", csmaNodes.Get (nCsma)->GetId (), 0);
+''' PointToPointHelper::EnablePcap ("second", p2pNodes.Get (0)->GetId (), 0); CsmaHelper::EnablePcap ("second", csmaNodes.Get (nCsma)->GetId (), 0, false); CsmaHelper::EnablePcap ("second", csmaNodes.Get (nCsma-1)->GetId (), 0, false); '''

-'''

-We know that we want to create a peap file with the base name "second" and we also know that the device of interest in both cases is going to be zero, so those parameters are not really interesting.
+We know that we want to create a pcap file with the base name "second" and we also know that the device of interest in both cases is going to be zero, so those parameters are not really interesting.

 In order to get the node number, you have two choices: first, nodes are numbered in a monotonically increasing fashion starting from zero in the order in which you created them.
 One way to get a node number is to figure this number out "manually" by contemplating the order of node creation.
 If you take a look at the network topology illustration at the beginning of the file, we did this for you and you can see that the last CSMA node is going to be node number nCsma + 1.
 This approach can become annoyingly difficult in larger simulations.